-Primary / Secondary legislation

-Regulation / Guidelines

-✓ Other actions (such as supervisory actions)

-Short description of the content of the legislation/regulation/guideline/other actions

-- Singapore Exchange (SGX), which operates Singapore's only securities exchange and a derivatives exchange (among other trading platforms), has introduced rules mandating that all orders, including orders through direct market access, should undergo pre-execution checks.
-SGX also has additional trading control mechanisms such as circuit breakers and exchange- level pre-trade risk controls. - Conditions for derogation from transparency of trading in SGX-listed securities are imposed via SGX rules.
-MAS requires trading venues which offer dark trading in such securities to meet the same conditions as in SGX rules. - Exchanges and trading venues in Singapore are also required to comply with MAS' Notice on Technology Risk Management.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Singapore Exchange (SGX), which operates Singapore's only securities exchange and a derivatives exchange (among other trading platforms), has introduced rules mandating that all orders, including orders through direct market access, should undergo pre-execution checks.
+SGX also has additional trading control mechanisms such as circuit breakers and exchange- level pre-trade risk controls Conditions for derogation from transparency of trading in SGX-listed securities are imposed via SGX rules.
+MAS requires trading venues which offer dark trading in such securities to meet the same conditions as in SGX rules Exchanges and trading venues in Singapore are also required to comply with MAS' Notice on Technology Risk Management.
 This requires them to put in place a framework and process to identify and maintain high availability for critical systems.
 Failure to comply with requirements set out in the Notice is an offence.
 Other actions: MAS regularly assesses the impact of technological developments on market integrity and efficiency, and its arrangements and capabilities for market surveillance.
 MAS continues to work closely with the exchanges in Singapore to refine trading controls, in line with the recommendations raised.
-Trading venues in Singapore are already compliant with the principles on dark liquidity and the recommendations in the October 2011 report.

-If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation
+Trading venues in Singapore are already compliant with the principles on dark liquidity and the recommendations in the October 2011 report. yet been fully implemented, please provide reasons for delayed implementation